R2 vs. NAID AAA Certification: What's the Difference?

 There’s a certain amount of risk involved with just about every product or service a business purchases.
 Of course, this is mitigated in a large part by businesses doing their due diligence before committing to anything that would be considered risky.
 However, when it comes to purchasing IT asset disposition and data destruction services, it carries little weight if a provider claims to comply with all state and federal laws pertaining to the industry.
 Why?
 Because unfortunately, there are currently few, if any, regulations that specifically protect companies that make use of these services.

-Individual consumers can trust federal organizations like the Food and Drug Administration (FDA) and Fair Trade Commission (FTC) to help protect them when they purchase goods and services.
+Individual consumers trust federal organizations like the Food and Drug Administration (FDA) and Fair Trade Commission (FTC) to protect them when they purchase goods and services.
 However, businesses are highly vulnerable when they engage a third party to handle, move or destroy their IT equipment and the data stored there.
-When you stop to think about it, a week doesn’t go by anymore without some medical practice, retail store or other business finding itself in the headlines after its clients’ sensitive information is suddenly recovered from computer drives that weren’t properly disposed of.
+When you think about it, a week doesn’t go by without a medical practice, retail store or other business finding itself in the headlines after its clients’ sensitive information is suddenly recovered from computer drives that weren’t properly disposed of.

 The Origins of R2 and NAID AAA

 Back in 2008, the U.S. Environmental Protection Agency (EPA) was concerned about the potential adverse impact on the environment from electronics recycling and destruction.
 In order to encourage businesses engaged in these processes to follow safe practices, the EPA developed a voluntary certification program for electronics recyclers.
 And so the “Responsible Recycling Practices for Use in Accredited Certifications Programs,” or the R2 Standard, was born.